 Rationale

 The goal of this action is to strengthen collaboration between the Climate Adaptation and Disaster Risk Management communities.
-This will enable the Mission and the Disaster Risk Management community to disseminate its innovative solutions in , support of the the implementation of the Preparedness Union Strategy and the EU Climate Adaptation Plan.
+This will enable the Mission and the Disaster Risk Management community to disseminate their innovative solutions in support of the implementation of the EU Preparedness Union Strategy and the upcoming European Climate Adaptation Plan.

 This action is fully in line with the recommendation from the Niinistö report for “creating stronger structural links to bridge the gap between research, innovation and deployment”.